gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 have been given to you."*

 Not the days you were alive.
-The days that were genuinely yours — spent on what you chose, in the presence of what mattered, doing what you intended to do.
+The days that were genuinely yours, spent on what you chose, in the presence of what mattered, doing what you intended to do.